 - Taos, NM - Enjoy the unique nature of this town.

 - Rio Grande Gorge Bridge - walk across the gorge or for the more daring take a hot air balloon ride over the gorge and then relax in one of the natural hot springs.

 - Taos Pueblo - Tour the historic pueblo, the only living Native American community.

 - Taos Mountain Casino - also located on the Taos Pueblo is a casino.

 - Taos Plaza & John Dunn Shops - stroll through the shops, museums, art galleries, and churches in the historic downtown area.

-Great Sand Dunes National Park and Preserve - located less than 100 miles from Red River is the Great Sand Dunes National Park and Preserve featuring the tallest dunes in North America.
+- Great Sand Dunes National Park and Preserve - Located less than 100 miles from Red River, the Great Sand Dunes National Park and Preserve features the tallest dunes in North America.